10. Managing local state

 export default Cart;

-Once again, we query a client-side and use that query's result to populate our UI.
+Once again, we a client-side and use that query's result to populate our UI.
 The @client is the only thing that differentiates this code from code that queries a remote .

 Modify local fields